 - Students in a facility or placement paid for by the DJJ or the DHR or any of its divisions or DBHDD.

 - Students physically present within the geographical area served by a local school district for any length of time.

-Under this legislation, students eligible for enrollment in the local school system under the amended O.C.G.A § 20-2-133 receive a free education, consistent with Georgia’s Constitution and in conformance with No Child Left Behind (NCLB) and the Individuals with Disabilities Education Act (IDEA).
+Under this legislation, students eligible for enrollment in the local school system under the amended O.C.G.A § 20-2-133 receive a free education, consistent with Georgia’s Constitution and in conformance with Every Student Succeeds Act (ESSA) and the Individuals with Disabilities Education Act (IDEA).